rigetti/qcs-sdk-rust/README.md

 These are the top level crates intended for use by third parties.

-- [c-lib](./c-lib/README.md): The C-API bindings to `qvm` and `qpu`.
-- [qpu](./qpu/README.md): For running programs on a QPU.
+- [qcs]: For running programs on a QPU or QVM from Rust.
-- [qvm](./qvm/README.md): For running programs on QVM.
+- [c-lib]: The C-API bindings to `qcs` allowing consumption directly from C or other languages that speak C.

 ### Internal

 These are auxiliary crates not intended for use outside of development.

 - [qcs-api](./qcs-api/README.md): A generated OpenAPI client for QCS.
-- [qcs-util](./qcs-util/README.md): Manual functions for interacting with QCS API (e.g. authentication).
 - [cli](./cli/README.md): A toy CLI for testing QCS things during development.
-- [quilc](./quilc/README.md): An interface to `quilc`, used by `qpu`.

 ## Development

-Most development tasks are automated with cargo-make (like make, but you can have dependencies on other Rust tools and a _ton_ of useful tasks are built in).
+Most development tasks are automated with [cargo-make] (like make, but you can have dependencies on other Rust tools and a _ton_ of useful tasks are built in).
 Install cargo-make by doing `cargo install cargo-make`.
 Then you can invoke it with either `cargo make <task>` or `makers <task>`.
 Tasks are defined in files called `Makefile.toml`.
 If a task is defined in the top level (workspace) file with `workspace = False` then it will only be run once.
 Otherwise, cargo-make will attempt to run that command for each crate.

 ### Running Tests